Our Team

 Prosper Mlelwa

-I’m Prosper Mlelwa, from Songea, Tanzania, and I hold a bachelor’s degree in Education.
-Before working with MPTP, I served as the training coordinator at a vocational school, where I gained a deep understanding of the challenges girls face in trying to stay in school.
+I’m Prosper Mlelwa from Songea, Tanzania, and I hold a bachelor’s degree in Education.
+Before joining More Precious Than Pearls, I served as the Training Coordinator at a vocational school, where I gained a deep understanding of the challenges many girls face in staying in school and pursuing their education.

-I met Brandy in 2021 when she visited that vocational training center.
-We clicked instantly in our shared passion and drive to make a difference on these issues, and I joined the team as Coordinator of Programs.
+I met Brandy in 2021 when she visited the vocational training center.
+We immediately connected through our shared passion for creating opportunities for girls and strengthening communities through education.
+Soon after, I joined More Precious Than Pearls as Coordinator of Programs.

 Anna Lugome